 - 7-Hours of Sleep: Set a bedtime that is early enough for you to get at least 7 hours of sleep.

 - Meals Before Bedtime: Don’t eat a large meal before bedtime.
 If you are hungry at night, eat a light, healthy snack.
 Try avoid the following food, which can keep you up at night.
+Read our blog to learn about the various foods that can help you sleep better.

 - Bedtime Routine: Establish a relaxing bedtime routine.
 Read a book, listen to relaxing music, or meditate.
 If you are unable to fall asleep after 20 minutes, get out of bed.